alexmclarty/openid-connect-documentation/pages/explore/explore_intro_to_oidc.md

 * **UserInfo Endpoint**

-  A protected Resource that, when presented with an access token by the RP returns authorized information about an End-User.
+  A protected Resource that, when presented with an access token returns information about an End-User.
-Access Token Scope

 ## High Level Process Flow